ProjectAlita/projectalita.github.io/docs/user-guide/agents.md

 ![Agent-Confluence_Tool](<../img/Agent-Confluence_Tool.png>)

-#### Jira tool
+#### Jira toolkit

-The **Jira** tool enables a direct integration with Jira, allowing users to manage issues and projects directly from the ELITEA platform.
+The **Jira** toolkit enables a direct integration with Jira, allowing users to manage issues and projects directly from the ELITEA platform.
 This tool streamlines project management tasks by enabling real-time interactions and updates through the Agent, enhancing productivity and project tracking.

-**To configure Jira tool**:
+**To configure Jira toolkit**:

 1. Click the **+ icon** under **Tools** section.
 2. Select the **Jira** tool from the dropdown list.
 3. The **New Jira tool** configuration section is opened.
-      * **Name**: Provide a unique name to identify your Jira tool within ELITEA.
+      * **Name**: Provide a unique name to identify your Jira toolkit within ELITEA.
       * **Description**: Offer a concise description of what the integration is intended for.
       * **URL**: Enter the URL to your Jira instance (e.g., `https://www.jira.epam.com`).
       * **Authentication Options**: Choose your preferred method for secure connection: